 endpoints were not powered for superiority)

-Hb: Percentage of patients reaching Hb >12 g/dL between baseline and day 35 or time of intervention
+Hb: Percentage of patients reaching Hb level >12 g/dL between baseline and day 35 or time of a intervention

-Injectafer provided greater improvements in ferritin and TSAT1
+Injectafer arm showed greater improvements in ferritin and TSAT1

 Ferritin: Mean change from baseline to